Rule 3745-300-09 | Property-specific risk assessment procedures.

 (1) For a human health property-specific risk assessment conducted in accordance with this rule the volunteer shall demonstrate that the concentrations of COCs on or from a property meet the applicable risk and hazard levels under paragraph (B) of this rule.

 (2) Voluntary action activities affecting the property-specific risk assessment.
-For the property-specific risk assessment, the volunteer shall take into account the following:
+For the property-specific risk assessment, the volunteer shall account for the following:

 (a) The classification and use of the ground water determined in accordance with rule 3745-300-10 of the Administrative Code.